 Belmar is a somewhat small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 5,712 people and five constituent neighborhoods, Belmar is the 298th largest community in New Jersey.
-Belmar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 5,907 people and six constituent neighborhoods, Belmar is the 286th largest community in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Belmar is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belmar is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Belmar who work in sales jobs (12.92%), management occupations (12.08%), and food service (10.52%).
+Belmar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Belmar is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Belmar who work in sales jobs (13.71%), management occupations (10.65%), and food service (10.37%).

 Also of interest is that Belmar has more people living here who work in computers and math than 95% of the places in the US.

 Belmar is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Belmar in 2010 was $40,317, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,268 for a family of four.
+The per capita income in Belmar in 2018 was $51,165, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $204,660 for a family of four.
 However, Belmar contains both very wealthy and poor people as well.

 The most common language spoken in Belmar is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Slavic languages.